revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

 40.How to find and remove duplicate elements from a list using Java 8?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 Duplicate elements can be listed and removed easily by applying stream operations and performing a collection, later using the `Collections.toSet()` method.
-This should remove all of the duplicate elements present in the list.
+This should remove all the duplicate elements present in the list.

 </blockquote>
 </details>